Kenneth Lonergan

 Kenneth Lonergan (born October 16, 1962) is an American playwright, screenwriter and film director, and actor.
 He is known for his works which explore complex emotional and interpersonal dynamics.
-He has received several awards including an Academy Award and a BAFTA Award as well as nominations for three Golden Globe Awards, a Pulitzer Prize, a Laurence Olivier Award, and three Tony Awards.
+He has received several awards including an Academy Award and a BAFTA Award as well as nominations for three Golden Globe Awards, a Pulitzer Prize, a Laurence Olivier Award, and a Tony Award.

 In 1982 Lonergan wrote his first one-act play, The Rennings Children.
-He then earned acclaim for a string of off-Broadway plays, including This is Our Youth (1996), The Waverly Gallery (2000), and Lobby Hero (2001), which were later revived on Broadway, earning him nominations for three Tony Awards for Best Revival of a Play in 2015, 2019, and 2018, respectively.
-For his work on The Waverly Gallery, he was selected as a finalist for the Pulitzer Prize for Drama.
+He then earned acclaim for a string of off-Broadway plays, including This is Our Youth (1996), The Waverly Gallery (2000), and Lobby Hero (2001), which were later revived on Broadway.
+For his work on The Waverly Gallery, he was selected as a finalist for the Pulitzer Prize for Drama as well as was nominated for Tony Award for Best Revival of a Play in 2019.

 He directed and wrote the drama film Manchester by the Sea (2016) which won him the Academy Award for Best Original Screenplay as well as a nomination for the Academy Award for Best Director.
 He was previously Oscar-nominated as a writer for his first film You Can Count on Me (2000) and as a co-writer for Martin Scorsese's historical epic film Gangs of New York (2002).
 He also wrote and directed the psychological drama film Margaret (2011), and adapted the E.M.
 Forster novel Howards End into the 2017 miniseries of the same name.

 Early life and education

-Lonergan was born in The Bronx, New York City to a psychiatrist mother and physician father.
+Lonergan was born in the Bronx, New York to a mother who was a psychiatrist and father who was a physician.
 His mother is Jewish, and his father was of Irish descent.
-Lonergan began writing in high school at the Walden School, a now defunct, highly progressive private school in Manhattan with a strong drama program.
+He began studying writing in high school at the Walden School, a highly progressive private school in Manhattan with a strong drama program (the school is now defunct).

-His first play, The Rennings Children, was chosen for the Stephen Sondheim-founded Young Playwrights, Inc. Young Playwright's Festival in 1982 while he was still an undergraduate.
-Lonergan matriculated to Wesleyan University, where he trained as a playwright and director.
+His first play, The Rennings Children, was chosen for Young Playwrights, Inc., founded by Stephen Sondheim.
+The selection for the festival came in 1982, while he was still an undergraduate.
+Lonergan matriculated to Wesleyan University in Middletown, Connecticut, where he trained as a playwright and director.
 He graduated from the NYU Playwriting Program.
-He is an alumnus of HB Studio in New York City.
-Lonergan is a founding member of Naked Angels.
-After graduating from NYU, Lonergan worked as a speechwriter for the Environmental Protection Agency.
-He also wrote industrial shows (long-play commercials) for clients such as Weight Watchers.
+He is an alumnus of HB Studio in Greenwich Village, Manhattan, and a founding member of Naked Angels.
+After graduating from NYU in Greenwich Village, Lonergan worked as a speechwriter for the U.S. Environmental Protection Agency.
+He also wrote industrial shows (long-play commercials) for clients including Weight Watchers.